SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 Create a collection called "players", each player having a name, money, and bullets to hold information about the players in the game.

-- name - a string representing the name of the current player.
+- name - a string representing the name of the current player
-- money - an integer number representing the current player’s money.
+- money - an integer number representing the current player’s money
-- bullets - an integer number representing the current bullets of the player.
+- bullets - an integer number representing the current bullets of the player

 HTML and JS